ascii-monk123/Information-Retrieval/README.md

 # Information-Retrieval
-Some work on Academic Course :  CS1759
+Some work done on Academic Course :  CS1759